10 smart ideas for finding yards of beautiful cheap fabric. Find the fabric you want for all your projects without spending a fortune.

 $25 a yard may seem manageable in order to get that amazing fabric you REALLY love…until you realize you need 6 yards.
 Which means $150 plus tax…and shipping.

 And suddenly your sweet DIY project is going to cost way more than just buying something ready-made.
 Ouch.

-Luckily I have spent the past few years meticulously sharpened my skills for being cheap while still having awesome stuff.
-So I have picked up a few tricks for getting large amounts of great fabric at a fraction of the usual cost.
-And today I am sharing all of my secrets!
+Luckily I have spent the past few years meticulously sharpening my skills for being cheap while still having awesome stuff.
+So I have picked up a few tricks for getting large amounts of great fabric at a fraction of the usual cost and today I am sharing all of my secrets!